second-state/serialize_deserialize_u8_i32/README.md

 The also add the following code to your main function to serialize to `i32`

 #TODO import library via `use` statement

 #TODO demonstrate how to call library serialize

 #TODO show data output

+# Why deserialize i32 to u8?
+This crate also allows you to load your i32 data from SecondState's [Rust Storage Interface Library](https://github.com/second-state/rust_storage_interface_library) and turn it back into your original high level Rust object.

+# Serializing
 #TODO demonstrate how to call library deserialize
 #TODO show data output